kai3n/sentiment-analysis-imdb/README.md

 # Sentiment Analysis project with imdb

-This project analyses your sentiment through the review you typed on the page.
+The goal of this project is to analys your sentiment through the review typed on the page.
-If you get green background, that means you have the positive review.
-Red backround is the opposite.
+If the background turns into green, that means you have the positive review.
+Red is the opposite.

 ## Getting Started